-- Traction device must be of proper size for the tire, as recommended by the traction device manufacturer. - Install on front tires only. - 225/65R16 and 235/60R16 tires with the use of a traction device that meets the SAE type "Class S" specification is recommended. - Due to limited clearance, P225/65R17 and 225/65R17 tires with a Security Chain Company (SCC) Super Z6 low profile traction device or equivalent is recommended.
+• Traction device must be of proper size for the tire, as recommended by the traction device manufacturer.

+- Install on front tires only. - On a 225/65R16 100H use of a traction device that meets the SAE type "Class S" specification is recommended. - On a 225/65R17 102H, use of a snow traction device with a maximum projection of 6 mm beyond the tire profile is recommended.